 Do you remember the days when the bookvans from the Country Library Service / National Library would visit your local community?
 Maybe you were one of the Field Librarians that drove vanloads of books, bringing joy to regional outskirts.
 Or one of the 'behind the scenes' team at the regional offices in Hamilton, Palmerston North and Christchurch or head office at Wellington.
 This story gives a snapshot history, sprinkled with some anecdotal memories about the National Library's former Hamilton Regional Centre.

-This story commemorates the fifty year journey of the Country Library Service and its bookvans which began in 1938 and evolved into becoming part of the National Library of New Zealand's Extension Division in 1945.
+This story commemorates the fifty year journey of the Country Library Service (CLS) and its bookvans which began in 1938 and evolved into becoming part of the National Library of New Zealand's Extension Division in 1965.
 Following the amalgamation of local body government, the bookvans ceased operation in 1988.
-Field Librarians would load up their bookvans from the 'Adult' collection at the regional centres in Hamilton, Palmerston North and Christchurch, which also housed the 'Schools' collection (School Library Service - SLS).
+Field Librarians would load up their bookvans from the 'Adult' collection at the regional centres in Hamilton, Palmerston North and Christchurch, which also housed part of the 'Schools' collection (School Library Service - SLS).
 Then they'd set off for days on end visiting small rural libraries, prisons, mental health hospitals, forestry camps and military bases to exchange loans.

 The Munn-Barr report (1934) on New Zealand libraries identified the need for a planned and integrated national library system.
 It also noted the following about the Workers' Education Association: "The Canterbury branch operates a bookmobile, or travelling library, which carries book supplies throughout its territory.
 This is an interesting experiment in rural library service which may provide valuable data in connection with a more general library service to country residents." (p.47)